Madhivarman/RestAPI-HE/README.md

        python scrapping.py

 this script will automatically scrap all the data from web and stored the file as a JSON format under the directory `dataSrc`.
-At first this file check if already `scrapped.csv` is located in local file or not.
+At first check if the file `scrapped.csv` is located in local file or not.
 If file is already present, the script starts preprocessing and store as a JSON format.
 Else, it will scrap the website and store the JSON file under the directory **dataSrc**

 Once the data is present, next is to fetch results via Web API.
 Run the following command to activate the flask application